 Burn Authorization

-No person shall set, or permit to be set, any open outdoor fire unless a burn authorization is provided by the Air District or the local fire jurisdiction.
+No person shall set, or permit to be set, any prescribed burn, agricultural burn, or backyard burn unless a burn authorization is provided by the Air District or the local fire jurisdiction.
+Verification of a burn day is sufficient authorization in areas outside of the San Lorenzo Valley Smoke Sensitive Area.

-Tracking of Materials Burned

-All persons who set, or permit to be set, any open outdoor fire burn shall provide the Air District or the jurisdiction issuing the smoke management permit the type and quantity of materials burned.

 General Standards for Vegetative Materials to be Burned

 All materials to be burned shall conform to the following requirements to ensure rapid and complete combustion to minimize smoke generation: